beameio/beame-insta-ssl/README.md

 ## What is beame-insta-ssl?

-This is a tool that allows you to expose securely a machine with HTTP or HTTPS server via a random hostname without needing to have a public IP address.
+This is a free, open-source tool that allows you to expose securely a machine with HTTP or HTTPS server via a random hostname without needing to have a public IP address.

 When using Beame.io, the private key never leaves your computer/server.
 Beame cannot look into your traffic.
 While, theoretically, Beame.io could issue a wildcard `*.beameio.net` certificate and terminate your traffic (which we don't do), this is preventable by checking certificate fingerprints.